ksqlDB Quick Start

 The data generated has the same value in the Kafka record's key

-field in the value.
+as the userId field in the value.
 Specifying key='userId'

 in the WITH clause above lets ksqlDB know this. ksqlDB uses this information